tillitis/.github/sigsum/key-mgmnt/docs/sigsum-key-management.md

 Secret passphrase is manually written in the pin entry dialog box.
 See [above](#secret-passphrase-uss) how passphrase is retrieved.

-If it is detected that a signing TKey is breached (e.g., it is lost or somehow broken) install the backup TKey and provision a new backup TKey.
+If it is detected that a signing TKey is malfunctioning or broken in some way, destroy the signing TKey, install the backup TKey and provision a new backup TKey.

 **Routine:** Automate checks that verify if a node's TKey is plugged-in.